kgwebsites/bitbucket-pr-review/README.md

 -   Close all test files
 -   Bitbucket file titles become sticky so the file action buttons come along for the ride when you're scrolling large files.

+### Installation

+To install, you must install this repo as an unpackaged extension.

+1. Download or clone the repo.
+2. Open Chrome Extensions, and make sure the "Developer Mode" option is checked in the upper top corner.
+3. Click Load unpacked and select the downloaded repo directory.
+4. Go to any bitbucket PR and enjoy the goodies

 ```
 During the back and forth of reviewing a large pull request, it's easy to lose track of
 what you've already reviewed and what you haven't.
 This extension adds a new button to